 Medicinal fentanyl comes in several different forms and strengths, including:

 The black market manufactures a synthetic form of fentanyl with heroin-like effects that threaten the wellbeing of millions.

 This illegally manufactured fentanyl is sold unlawfully as a powder, dropped onto blotter paper, put in eye droppers and nasal sprays, or made into counterfeit pills that resemble other prescription opioids.

 The Fentanyl Epidemic

-The current fentanyl “epidemic” is actually an escalation of an existing problem.
+The current fentanyl “epidemic” is an escalation of an existing problem.
 Doctors are now realizing that many legal opiate-based medications were over-prescribed.
-Fentanyl may have hit the news with alarming numbers of overdoses, but it is actually part of a bigger opiate crisis in North America and Europe.
+Fentanyl may have hit the news with alarming overdoses, but it is part of a more significant opiate crisis in North America and Europe.

 Why is Fentanyl a Threat

 Fentanyl Side Effects

 Fentanyl is dangerous because many people are using it without a prescription.
 Many people are using synthetic Fentanyl, which has been produced in the black market as a recreational drug.